To: 16/10/2025 16:00

 - BSc degree in Physics or Materials Science

-- Msc degree in Biomedical Engineering
+- Experience in Biomedical Engineering projects

 Application Procedure